The meaning of the new Cruzbike logo

 The pedal receives the forces from the body and turns the cranks, which spin the BB axle which turns the chain ring which drives the chain which turns the cassette which turns the free hub.
 But the drive wheel does not turn until the pawls and ratchets engage in the hub.
 This is the critical point where human power turns the wheel.

 Now when you look at our logo, you might see the pawl & ratchet or you might see the yin & yang.
 But most importantly, we want you to like it on your t-shirt, jersey, hat, and bicycle.
-We want the logo to help you feel like you are a part of a tribe with membership open to anyone who enjoys flying along an open road on the coolest bike ever made.
+We want the logo to help you feel like you are a part of a community with membership open to anyone who enjoys flying along an open road on the coolest bike ever made.